-The National Helpline at the Autism Society of America is an information and referral line with dedicated information and referral (I&R) specialists who can provide referrals, discuss options, and share materials and tools, by email, our website, and through our toll-free number, 1-800-328-8476.
+The National Helpline is an information and referral line with dedicated information and referral (I&R) specialists who can provide referrals, discuss options, and share materials and tools, by email, our website, and through our toll-free number, 1.800.328.8476.
 We are trained to provide the best resources available to meet your needs.

 The Helpline is not a crisis line, and does not provide direct services but can offer support, and discuss practical next-steps.